-Arguably, humans can easily summarize the red dress image in Figure 1 and the accompanying text, even though the original representation of this information lives in an extremely high-dimensional space (i.e. millions of dimensions).
-Indeed, the image consists of nearly one million pixels (three layers of 640 x 480 pixels encoding the blue, red, and green color channels), words belong to a dictionary whose dimension is in the tens of thousands\footnote{See, e.g., \url{http://testyourvocab.com/blog/2013-05-10-Summary-of-results}} and sentences live in much higher-dimensional space.
-However, we believe that the images and sentences can be accurately represented in a much lower-dimensional space, a phenomenon we call "structured sparsity."
+Arguably, humans can easily summarize the red dress depicted in Figure 1 and its accompanying text, even though the original representation of this information lives in an extremely high-dimensional space.
+Indeed, the image consists of nearly one million pixels (three layers of 640 x 480 pixels encoding the blue, red, and green color channels), while words belong to a dictionary whose dimension is in the tens of thousands and sentences live in much higher-dimensional space \citep{milton2013vocabulary}.
+However, we believe that information in images and sentences can be effectively represented in a much lower-dimensional space, a phenomenon we call ``structured sparsity."
 Human intelligence can exploit this structured sparsity to process information effectively\textemdash perhaps using the geometry of shapes in images, the relative simplicity of color schemes and shade patterns, the similarity of many words in the dictionary, and the context-specific meaning of words.
 The field of artificial intelligence (AI) developed neural networks to mimic human intelligence in many information-processing tasks.
 These models do create parsimonious structures from high-dimensional inputs and often surpass human ability in such tasks.
 Going forward, we will employ state-of-the-art solutions from AI to the problem of hedonic modeling.